-Digital Marketing often hosts a placebo effect with mysterious origins and untraceable returns.
-These are further shrouded in confusing linkages between investment and sales.
-Without a measurable way to directly link marketing investment to your bottom line, why even attempt to set up any form of online marketing in the first place?
+In this Small Business Guide to Digital Marketing: Introduction we will refute that Digital Marketing often hosts a placebo effect with mysterious origins and untraceable returns.
+Including services that are confusing, and metrics that somehow link investment and sales.
+Like any investment, you need a way to directly measure marketing investment’s effect on your bottom line.
+If all this is true, why even attempt to set up any form of online marketing in the first place?

 The answer is simple: because if you don’t, you don’t exist to your customer.
 And if you don’t exist to the customer, you will not make sales.

-Sydney Digital Marketing look at customer processes, from your investment, right through to:
+The best digital marketing businesses look at the customer process, from their investment, right through to:

-Where your customer’s intent to buy is triggered
+Where their customer’s intent to buy is triggered

 How to gain their brand loyalty through after-sales experience and customer relationship management.